By Jeremy Rochow

 Last updated on: April 23, 2020 at 12:33 pm

 Most of us have sipped our morning coffee, crunched on some chips or bitten into a piece of fruit while driving at one time or another.

-Last year, a motorist in New South Wales was cautioned for drinking her morning coffee while driving down a highway.
+In 2019, a motorist in New South Wales was cautioned for drinking her morning coffee while driving down a highway.

 Over in Perth, a 19-year-old was caught for eating cereal at the wheel.
 She was fined $300, the equivalent of about 60 boxes of Weet-Bix for all the cereal fans out there.

 But could this habit land you in hot water on SA roads?